Cybrance/blog/README.md

-# Cybrance.nl Documentation
+# Cytric.nl Documentation

 Welcome to the official documentation for Cybrance.nl — the easiest way to host, manage, and scale your Discord bots.

-## About Cybrance.nl
+## About Cytric.nl

-Cybrance.nl provides reliable, fast, and secure hosting for Discord bots.
+Cytric.nl provides reliable, fast, and secure hosting for Discord bots.
 Whether you're a developer, community manager, or business, our platform makes it simple to deploy and manage your bots with powerful features and 24/7 support.

 ## Getting Started